albirrkarim/mozilla-hubs-installation-detailed/README.md

 The image above made with [figma](https://www.figma.com/) you can read more description on [documentation](https://hubs.mozilla.com/docs/system-overview.html)

-I try to make sofware overview, architecure, and tables on database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)
+I try to make software overview, architecture, and tables on the database. you can see my [figma project](https://www.figma.com/file/h92Je1ac9AtgrR5OHVv9DZ/Overview-Mozilla-Hubs-Project?node-id=0%3A1)

 <br/>
 <br/>

-# Attention !
+# Attention!

 There is major step [Cloning and Preparation](#1-cloning-and-preparation) -> [Setting up HOST](#2-setting-up-host) -> [Setting up HTTPS (SSL)](#3-setting-up-https-ssl) -> [Running](#4-runing)